- What is Giardia?

 Dogs mainly spend most of their time outdoors in the area they live.
 While you might think this space is safe, it doesn’t mean Giardia doesn’t dwell here.
 Below are some ways you can keep your yard free from Giardia.

 Make Sure to Clean Up the Feces

 It can be easy to let feces sit in the yard for a few days before cleaning them up.
 However, when Giardia is involved, it’s extremely important to clean it up immediately.
-This will help to prevent it from spreading and from other dogs and animals you might have from getting the infection.
+This will help to prevent it from spreading to other animals you own or that live nearby.

 Bleach Driveways and Sidewalks

 One way to ensure your dog doesn’t get this infection is by bleaching your driveway and sidewalks.
 Bleach will instantly destroy any bacteria on these surfaces so it doesn’t spread and possibly infect your dog.

 Watch Your Dog in the Summer Near Water

 It’s especially important to be careful in bodies of water, like streams during the summer.
 Summer weather can create humidity, something which Giardia bacteria loves.